-This Coco Cacao Chocolate Spread could not be easier to make – just blend together the three ingredients, chill and enjoy.
-I was amazed while visiting a chocolate factory in Indonesia that they did a chocolate spread that was dairy free with just 3 ingredients.
+I was amazed while visiting a chocolate factory in Indonesia that they made a chocolate spread that was dairy free with just 3 ingredients.
 I’ve added vanilla to give it some extra depth but it’s also great without it.

 - 4 tbsp Cacao/Cocoa Powder